Manage thesaurus rules

 , you must group them into a single rule as follows: -

 Thesaurus rules apply before the stemming expansion made by the index, meaning that thesaurus entries are only expanded for exact matches (see About stemming).
-While you can consider entering multiple thesaurus rules for each stem variants (e.g., singular/plural, conjugation, one versus two-word, and other synonym variants), the leading practice is to create a single thesaurus rule that covers the term and all its variants using a regular expression.
+While you can consider entering multiple thesaurus rules for each stem variants (for example, singular/plural, conjugation, one versus two-word, and other synonym variants), the leading practice is to create a single thesaurus rule that covers the term and all its variants using a regular expression.

 ExampleWhen a user searches for